atbcb/ICTTestingBaseline/_baselines/07Sensory.md

 -   [WCAG SC 1.4.1 Use of Color](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html) -- Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
 -   [WCAG SC 1.3.3 Sensory Characteristics](http://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-understanding.html) -- Instructions provided for understanding and operating content do not rely solely on sensory characteristics of components such as shape, size, visual location, orientation, or sound.
+-   [WCAG SC 1.1.1 Non-text Content](https://www.w3.org/TR/UNDERSTANDING-WCAG20/text-equiv-all.html) -- All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for [specific] situations.

 ### Test Method Rationale